kosivantsov/mybible-cli/README.md

 The most common usage would be calling the script with a module name and a reference to get the required text: `mybible-cli -m "KJV+" -r "Jn 11:35"`.
 If a parameter passed to the script contains a space or a character that can have a special meaning for the shell, it needs to be quoted.

 The script can list all the installed modules (`-L`).
-The list will be sorted by language and will include Bible modules one.
+The list will be sorted by language and will include Bible modules only.
 When first invoked, it would take a few moments to query each file and get the required info.
 That info is then hashed and reused until modules are changed.

 The script outputs each verse on a separate line and is formatted using a format string with %-prefixed placeholders.
 To learn what each placeholder means, run `mybible-cli --helpformat`.